Installing ONLYOFFICE Workspace Community using additional script parameters

 bash workspace-install.sh -ms false

-If you have previously created a swap file, you can use this command so that not to create a swap file during the installation.
+If a swap file already exists, use this command to prevent a new swap file from being created during installation..

-In case you run the script again without specifying the -ms parameter, it checks if the onlyoffice_swapfile is present.
+If you run the script again without the -ms parameter, it checks whether onlyoffice_swapfile is present.
 If the swap file already exists, the script will not create a swap file once again.

 MySQL server